peterhinch/micropython-async/v3/docs/TUTORIAL.md

 turn, each time they yield to the scheduler with `await asyncio.sleep(1)`.

 In this instance `main()` terminates after 10s.
-This is atypical of embedded `uasyncio` systems.
+This is atypical of embedded `asyncio` systems.
 Normally the application is started at power up by a one line `main.py` and runs forever.

 ###### [Contents](./TUTORIAL.md#contents)

 ## 2.2 Coroutines and Tasks

-The fundmental building block of `uasyncio` is a coro.
+The fundmental building block of `asyncio` is a coro.
 This is defined with `async def` and usually contains at least one `await` statement.
 This minimal example waits 1 second before printing a message: